Code-Institute-Submissions/ms1-2-astra-rental/README.md

 -   Slack
 -   coffee (!important)
 -   Assessment Team<br>
-And lastly, I could not leave out the Code Institute team: Alex who has been so comprehensive and kind, my mentor Felipe Souza Alarcon for his help and advices during this project, his flexibility and availability.
+And lastly, I could not leave out the Code Institute team: Alex who has been so comprehensive and kind, my mentor Felipe Souza Alarcon for his help and advice during this project, his flexibility and availability.